Conformal Tradeoffs: Operational Profiles Beyond Coverage: Finite-sample distribution of calibration-conditional coverage

 \begin{remark}[Discrete scores and ties] If scores have atoms, ranks are not almost surely unique.
 Exact pivots can be recovered by randomized tie-breaking; deterministic left/right-continuous conventions yield conservative bounds.
 The non-interpolated order-statistic thresholding convention used in the main text preserves finite-sample validity. \end{remark}

-\paragraph{Why coverage is special.} Coverage depends only on the rank of the future true-label score relative to the calibration scores, hence admits an exact finite-sample distribution-free law.
+Coverage depends only on the rank of the future true-label score relative to the calibration scores, hence admits a finite-sample distribution-free law.
 Most other operational KPIs depend on the joint geometry of multiple label scores and threshold interactions and therefore do not admit an analogous pivot (Appendix~\ref{app:single_sample_structural_coupling}).